 If you have an interest in metalworking and welding, a career related to a welding engineering technician may be right for you.

-The job of a welding engineering technician is the most important connection for a engineer department and welding shop.
-Basically, they are essential for welders job and operations.
+The job of a welding engineering technician is the most important connection for an engineer department and welding shop.
+They are essential for welders’ jobs and operations.

 Job Description of a Welding Technician

 A welding engineering technician is involved in the practical, hands-on welding tasks.
 Technicians establish, prepare, and test welding and cutting procedures for the various code requirements.

 Therefore, a thorough knowledge of all codes and standards for different types of projects is needed.
 Examples are AWS D1.1 for structures such as buildings and bridges; ASME Section IX for pressure vessels and piping; and API 1104 for pipelines and related facilities.

 The job duties of a welding engineering technician may include: